KennettaJackson/Cedar-Valley-Health-Identity-Modernization/Phase 4-IAM Operations & Troubleshooting/README.md

 ## 🎥 Short Overview & Video Walkthrough

-A short 3–5 minute video walkthrough will be added to this project after the lab is recorded.

-The video provides a high-level overview of Phase 4 rather than a step-by-step demonstration of every action performed in Entra ID.
+A short 3–5 minute video walkthrough is included below, providing a high-level overview of Phase 4 rather than a step-by-step demonstration of every action performed in Microsoft Entra ID.

-The walkthrough will briefly cover:
+The walkthrough briefly covers:

 - The purpose and background of Phase 4
 - **Ticket 401:** Danielle Carter's sign-in failure and the `50126` authentication error